Acronychia laevis

-Acronychia laevis, commonly known as hard aspen, glossy acronychia or northern white lilly pilly, is a species of shrub or small tree in the citrus family, and is endemic to eastern Australia.
+Acronychia laevis, commonly known as hard aspen, glossy acronychia or northern white lilly pilly, is a species of shrub or small tree in the citrus family.
+It is native to eastern Australia (Queensland and New South Wales) Lord Howe Island, and New Caledonia.
 It has simple, elliptical to egg-shaped leaves, groups of creamy white flowers and fleshy, mitre-shaped to spherical fruit.

 Description

 Acronychia laevis is a shrub or small tree that typically grows to a height of 12 m.
 The trunk has fairly smooth, fawn bark with some vertical lines and wrinkles.
 The leaves are arranged in opposite pairs and are simple, elliptic to egg-shaped with the narrower end towards the base, 25–100 mm long and 10–50 mm wide on a petiole 3–30 mm long.
 The leaves are shiny green on both sides with a blunt or rounded tip and have oil dots that may be seen using a lens and a bright light.
 The flowers are mainly arranged in leaf axils in cymes 15–70 mm long, each flower on a pedicel 3.5–13 mm long.
 The four sepals are 0.5–1.5 mm wide, the four petals creamy white and 5–9 mm long and the eight stamens alternate in length.
 Flowering occurs from February to June and the fruit is a fleshy mitre-shaped to more or less spherical, dark pink drupe 7–10 mm long containing reddish-brown seeds about 4 mm long.